Well, I really wasn’t planning on doing an iMac 27 2013 Fusion Hard Drive Replacement with SSD post, but my hard drive failed earlier this week!

 I can’t believe how much SSD Drive prices have dropped!
 I purchased a SanDisk Ultra II 960GB SATA III 2.5-Inch 7mm Height Solid State Drive (SSD) for about $200 on Amazon.

-If money is no object, you can purchase a Samsung 850 EVO 4TB 2.5-Inch SATA III Internal SSD for a bargain $1375!
+If your budget allows, you can purchase a Samsung 860 EVO 4TB 2.5-Inch SATA III Internal SSD for $600!
+These were double the price about a year ago!

 To make my life easier I order the OWC Complete Hard Drive Upgrade Kit Including Tools for all 27″ iMacs 2012 & Later for about $53.